-The MRG should meet monthly with the Intern during their internship.
+The MRG should meet about every six weeks with the Intern during their internship.
 The MRG does not provide disciplinary oversight of the Intern.

 5.4 Convenor

 The MRG should have a Convenor whose responsibilities include the following:

 - Convene the Group meetings - Notify everyone as to the time and place of meetings - Discuss the agenda with the Mentoring Minister - Keep the Mentoring Minister informed of the MRG's progress as needed and required - Fill out the consensus evaluations as necessary